jboyle1/gamer_networ_technical_challenge/README.md

 #### Deployment

-I used Heroku to deploy this application
+I had some difficulties deploying this project with Heroku, so unfortunatly there is no direct URL link.